GhanaNauticalnfo/niord-gh/README.md

 The following command will start two MySQL databases, one for the application server and one for Keycloak, and also run Keycloak itself.

+    mkdir $HOME/.niord-gh
     docker-compose -f docker/docker-dev-compose.yml pull
     docker-compose -f docker/docker-dev-compose.yml up -d

+The initial *mkdir* command is just to avoid permission problems later on.

 Once this is up and running, create a Keycloak admin user (niordadmin/keycloak) which can be used to create user groups and assign domain roles to the groups: